Updated on:

 %D8%B8 = ظ

-As you can see here that despite the fact that the Arabic letters show up from right to left in the decoded version of the URL, the coded version is actually written from left to right.
-This may have some interesting implications related to how these URLs are interpreted by search engines and their impact on SEO but we will have that discussion for another article.
+As you can see here, despite the Arabic letters appearing from right to left in the decoded version of the URL, the coded version is actually written from left to right.
+This may have some interesting implications related to how these URLs are interpreted by search engines and their impact on SEO, but we will have that discussion for another article.

 Another Example